hku-maplab/HUElights/README.md

 Here you will find an overview of what you could do with the HUE lights of Phillips (http://www2.meethue.com/en-xx/) This repository is a collection of information and different code snipets for different languages/programs meant as an inspirational source.

+#### NOTES:

-NOTE: for some pages on the HUE develoepr portal you will need a developers account which is easy to make
+* For some pages on the HUE develoeper portal you will need a developers account which is easy to make
+* To find the Ip adress of your bridge you can use: https://www.meethue.com/api/nupnp
+* To get started with the HUE follow these steps: http://www.developers.meethue.com/documentation/getting-started

 ## Links